xtordoir/spark-notebook-k8-blog/spark-notebook-k8.md

   name: spark-notebook
 EOF
 ```

+Note how kubernetes commands are executed by parsing yaml configuration files.

 We bind the `edit` role at the cluster level (allowing to create pods) to the `spark-notebook` Service Account we just created: